termermc/Twister/README.md

 # How do I build it?
 To build, simply run `mvn install` in the project directory.
 You will get a file called `Twister-x.x-jar-with-dependencies.jar` in the `target` directory.

+NOTE: It recommended that you also include [UniversalDB](https://github.com/termermc/UniversalDB) in your build as a dependency.

 # How do I create a module?
 An example module can be found at https://github.com/termermc/ExampleTwisterModule with instructions on how to build and API examples.